 The Company recognizes the sales of E-vouchers, health care products, computer products, and food and beverage products revenue when the control of the specified goods is transferred to its customer.
 No refund or return policy is provided to the customer.
-For the years ended June 30, 2023 and 2022, approximately \$1.8 million and \$2.8 million of product revenues are related to non-spending related activities with the same amount recorded as selling expenses, respectively.
+Payment is received before the goods are delivered to customers, as such no financing component has been recognized as the payment terms are for reasons other than financing.
+The products are sold without any warranty provided.
+For the years ended June 30, 2024 and 2023, approximately \$0.4 and \$1.8 million of product revenues are related to non-spending related activities with the same amount recorded as selling expenses, respectively.